WilsonQuayson/Eventplanner-Application/README.md

 # Eventplanner-Application 🗓️

-A portfolio-grade backend API for planning and managing events.
+A backend API for planning and managing events.
 Built with **ASP.NET Core Web API**, this project supports secure user authentication, authorization, and basic event CRUD operations.
 A **Next.js frontend** will be added in the future.

 ---